General Terms and Conditions of Purchase

 The agreed prices are fixed prices.

-7. TERMS OF DELIVERY
+7. DELIVERY TERMS

 8. DELIVERY DATE, CONTRACTUAL PENALTY